 Meanwhile, heat a frying pan and season the venison with salt and pepper.
 Fry in a trickle of rapeseed oil with a wee knob of butter and some thyme.
-Baste as you go, cooking for 5 to 10 minutes until golden brown all over, according to how rare you like your venison.
+Baste as you go, cooking for 5-10 mins until golden brown all over, according to how rare you like your venison.

-Allow the venison to rest for at least 5 minutes before carving, give it a quick flash under the grill to heat up again if necessary.
+Allow the venison to rest for at least 5 mins before carving.
+Give it a quick flash under the grill to heat up again if necessary.

 Cut the cabbage into strips and wilt it down in a pot with a knob of butter and salt and pepper.
 I like it quite crunchy.